 “It’s up to individual choice, but there’s no reason you have to access your super at 60 and say it’s time for me to step aside.
 There are only so many times you can wash your car.”

 Henschke says over the past 25 years late-life fathers have become more common.
 And men and women are more likely to have older children still living at home at an age when their own parents had already retired.

 Life is often complex and rarely goes completely to plan.

 The lives of today’s 50-plus Australian women are also complex in ways their mother’s lives were not.

 When Perrie Croshaw sold her online holiday accommodation business on the NSW South Coast in 2017 at age 61, the aim was to set herself up for retirement and slow down a little.

 Like many women of her generation, she entered her 50s with very little in superannuation.
 “I had time out to raise my children and I worked overseas before that.”
 Divorce also hammered home the point that a man was not a financial plan.

-With the sale proceeds from her business, she bought an investment apartment in Kiama outright which she plans to live in eventually.
+With the sale proceeds from her business, she bought an investment apartment outright that she plans to live in eventually.
 When that happens, she’ll sell her current home to fund her retirement.

 “It was the perfect time for me.
-Mum’s in a nursing home nearby so I can visit during the week without feeling I’m taking my eyes off the ball at work.”
+Mum was in a nursing home nearby so I could visit during the week without feeling I was taking my eyes off the ball at work.”

 “I’m single and haven’t got a partner to buy a Winnebago and travel the country, so I got back on the horse.”